 - Fishing – Open Play/Free Use*

-*Park District programs and rentals have priority for use.
-This is not allowed for organized sports team practices or play.
+*Available on a first come, first served basis.
+Park District programs and rentals have priority for use.
+This amenity is not to be used for organized team practice or play.

 - Picnic Tables